open-austin/eviction-hearing-parser/README.md

 `python parse_hearings.py test_input.csv result.json`

+A new file called `result.json` will appear in your project directory with scraped data from those three cases and the data for these cases will be added to your database tables (specifically the case_detail, disposition, and event tables).

 If you want to see your Chrome browser in action, add the `--showbrowser` command.
 For example:

 `python parse_hearings.py test_input.csv result.json --showbrowser`

-3) A new file called `result.json` will appear in your project directory with scraped data from those three cases, the data for these cases will be added to your database tables (specifically the case_detail, disposition, and event tables).

 #### 2) Parse Settings
 This command line utility scrapes court calendar data from a specified date range using the Court Calendar link on Travis County's [website](https://odysseypa.traviscountytx.gov/JPPublicAccess/default.aspx).
 Only settings with category "Civil" are scraped.